metacpan/metacpan-explorer/README.md

 To run it somewhere else you'll need to make sure you have [node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.

-## Running the development server
+### Running the development server

 You can run `node server.js` (or `npm start`) to launch a dev server.
 See the comments in `server.js` for additional instructions.

 ## Adding Examples

-Login using the credentials from https://github.com/metacpan/metacpan-credentials/blob/master/github and go to https://gist.github.com/.
+Log in using the credentials from https://github.com/metacpan/metacpan-credentials/blob/master/github and go to https://gist.github.com/.
 Create a new **public** gist with the following file structure:

 * endpoint.txt